data-8/fa24/home.md

   name: Berkeley Class Site
 ---

+{: .warning }
+⚠️ This content is archived as of March 2026 and is retained exclusively for reference.
+[Find current offerings.](https://data8.org/)

 # UC Berkeley Class Site Template

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: